jorisvervuurt/JVSDisplayOTron/README.md

 # JVSDisplayOTron
 > A lightweight but powerful module, that allows you to easily control a [Display-O-Tron 3000](http://shop.pimoroni.com/products/displayotron-3000) / [HAT](http://shop.pimoroni.com/products/display-o-tron-hat) from [Node.js](https://nodejs.org)

+# IMPORTANT NOTICE
+This repository has moved to [GitLab](https://gitlab.joris-vervuurt.com/pimoroni/jvsdisplayotron).
+The GitHub repository been archived and will no longer be maintained.

 ## Features
 JVSDisplayOTron allows you to make use of almost all features available in [Pimoroni's Python library](https://github.com/pimoroni/dot3k).
 Both the Display-O-Tron 3000 and Display-O-Tron HAT are supported.